brennanbrown/stars/index.md

 ## JavaScript

+- [tcbutler320/jek](https://github.com/tcbutler320/jek) - Jek is a minimalist jekyll theme putting the power of color schemes in the user’s hands.
+Toggle between schemes hassle-free, create new ones on the go, and store settings in-browser.
 - [studiolampblack/typographical-hugo](https://github.com/studiolampblack/typographical-hugo) - The Hugo port of the Typographical Jekyll theme
 - [resume/resume.github.com](https://github.com/resume/resume.github.com) - Resumes generated using the GitHub informations
 - [StaticMania/blogge-hugo-theme](https://github.com/StaticMania/blogge-hugo-theme) - Blogge is a clean and minimal blog hugo theme suitable for someone with easy creative features and effects who wants to create a personal blog site to make readers enjoy the pleasure of reading blog posts and blogs.